mjpritchard/test-decap-help/content/docs/getting-started/login.md

 You can test whether your key has been loaded by using the "-l" option to list the currently loaded keys in your agent:

+{{<command>}}
-    $ ssh-add -l
+ssh-add -l
-    2048 SHA256:iqX3NkPCpschVdqPxVde/ujap2cM0mYaAYYedzBGPaI /Users/jpax/.ssh/id_rsa_jasmin (RSA)
+(out)2048 SHA256:iqX3NkPCpschVdqPxVde/ujap2cM0mYaAYYedzBGPaI /Users/jpax/.ssh/id_rsa_jasmin (RSA)
+{{</command>}}

 This confirms that the key in `id_rsa_jasmin` has been loaded and is ready for use.

 **Notes:**

-  * The `ssh-agent` session should persist until killed or until system shutdown, even if you close the terminal in which you set it up.
+- The `ssh-agent` session should persist until killed or until system shutdown, even if you close the terminal in which you set it up.
-  * It is very important that you protect your private key with a strong passphrase, known only to you.
+- It is very important that you protect your private key with a strong passphrase, known only to you.
 Keys must not be shared between individuals.
-  * If you get an error when attempting the above commands please see [login problems]({{< ref "login-problems" >}}).
+- If you get an error when attempting the above commands please see [login problems]({{< ref "login-problems" >}}).
-  * Your public key will have been automatically propagated by the JASMIN accounts system to all the machines to which you have access rights, so should already be present in the correct place.
+- Your public key will have been automatically propagated by the JASMIN accounts system to all the machines to which you have access rights, so should already be present in the correct place.
 Do not attempt to place the public key manually on any host within JASMIN: it will get automatically overwritten.

 Mac users (OS X Leopard onwards) can optionally benefit from linking the SSH key to Keychain, which securely stores the passphrase as well.
 This means that